konverso-ai/open-chatbot-py-client/README.md

 # Open Chat Bot Client package
 This Python package contains utilities that allow you to find, access, and use the bots that are compliant with the Alliance for Open Chatbot standard.
 The package is designed for the Python 3 environments.

 The implementation is based on the standard defined by the Alliance.
 - The Alliance website: <https://www.alliance-open-chatbot.org/>
 - The standard: <https://github.com/alliance-for-openchatbot/standard>

 ## Authors
-Initial implementation made by Konverso in 2020 by  Alexander Danilov and Amedee Potier (<amedee.potier@konverso.ai>)
+The initial implementation is made by Konverso in 2020 by Alexander Danilov and Amedee Potier (<amedee.potier@konverso.ai>)

 ## See also

-The actual API standard specifications: <https://github.com/alliance-for-openchatbot/standard>
+- The API standard specifications: <https://github.com/alliance-for-openchatbot/standard>

-The definition of the standard bot descriptor:  <https://openchatbot.io/domainbots>
+- The definition of the standard bot descriptor: <https://openchatbot.io/domainbots>

-An easy to use Web Client to easily add on your website a widget connected to any chatbot: <https://github.com/ohoachuck/openchatbot-webclient>
+- An easy-to-use web client that adds a widget connected to any chatbot to your website: <https://github.com/ohoachuck/openchatbot-webclient>

 ## License
 This package is released under the MIT license.
-Consult the LICENSE file in this folder.
+To learn more about it, view the `LICENSE` file in this folder.

 ## Installation:
-This package may be installed using pip3 with the following commande:
+You can install this package using pip3.
+To do so, run the following command:

     pip3 install -e git+https://github.com/konverso-ai/open-chatbot-py-client.git#egg=AllianceForOpenChatBot

-## Usage notes:
+## Usage notes

 ### Getting a response from a chatbot
-Below is sample code to get a chat local stub, send a sentence to it and retrieve the bot response.
+The sample below demonstrates how to get a chat local stub, send a sentence to it, and retrieve the bot response.

 	from openchatbotclient import client
 	bot = client('https://callbot.konverso.ai', 443)
 	response = bot.ask("john", "hello", lang="en")
 	print(response)

-The response you get is a JSON using the standard Alliance format.
+The response you get is a JSON file using the standard Alliance format.

 ### Looking up an enterprise bot
-The standard also includes the concept of bot registration.
-Companies may register their bot using a standard JSON descriptor under a well known URL path:
+The standard includes the concept of bot registration.
+Companies can register their bot with the help of a standard JSON descriptor that is available at the following link: `/.well-known/openchatbot-configuration`.

-You may use the "repository" class to retrieve either a descriptor instance
+Use the "repository" class to retrieve a descriptor instance:

     from openchatbotclient import repository
     repo = repository()